r8vnhill/keen/doc/What are evolutionary algorithms.md

 EA is a _Stochastic_ algorithm, which means that it uses _Randomness_ to find a solution to a given optimization problem.

-The EA is composed of a _Population_ of _Individuals_, each individual is a possible solution to the problem, and each individual is composed of _Genes_.
+The EA is composed of a _Population_ of _candidate solutions_ to the problem, usually called _Individuals_, and a fitness function that determines the quality of the solutions.
-These algorithms often perform well in approximating solutions to a wide range of problems because they do not make any assumptions about the problem (which make them a kind of _Unsupervised Learning_ algorithm), and they are able to find solutions to problems that are not easily solved by other approaches.
+Evolution of the population then takes place after the repeated application of operators inspired by biological evolution, such as _Reproduction_, _Recombination_ and _Mutation_.

 # Genetic Algorithms